JmactheAttack/sftmumblebot/README.md

 You can either specify a conf file path as a command line argument (`sftbot myconffile.conf`), or place it at `./sftbot.conf` or `/etc/sftbot.conf`.

+#### Generating Self-Signed Certificates ####

+You can generate a self-signed SSL certificate for the bot by running the following line in the root of the sftmumblebot installation:
+`$ openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem`

+If you permanently install the script, you should specificy an absolute path in front of the certicates on the `sftbot.config` file.

 ### Behaviour

 By default, the bot